HQ20/contracts/contracts/issuance/README.md

 ```
 withdraw()
 ```
-Request from investor to withdraw `IssuanceToken`s
+Request from investor to withdraw `IssuanceToken`.

 ---